tobiasbriones/blog/ds/ddo-and-power-bi-overview/index.md

 [RustBelt: Securing the Foundations of the Rust Programming Language](https://people.mpi-sws.org/~dreyer/papers/rustbelt/paper.pdf).

-The article I talked about at the beginning of this subsection is *Without An Opinion, You're Just Another Person With Data* &vert; Forbes.
+The article I talked about at the beginning of this subsection is *Without An Opinion, You're Just Another Person With Data* | Forbes.
 Pay attention to the following interesting assertions:

 > ...
 Roberta Wohlstetter argued that the Japanese attack succeeded because